 Here’s what the amazing visualization looks like.

-Adding Color to the Nodes
+Adding a Splash of Color to Your Nodes

 This section will focus on adding various colors to the nodes.
 We will be generating random colors in the form of hexacode using the function below.
 We will be adding the color in the form of the color attribute that can also take a plain HTML color like red or blue.
 We can also specify the full RGBA or hexacode specification as the color below.